Marta Lynch

 Marta Lynch was the pseudonym of Marta Lía Frigerio (Buenos Aires, 8 March 1925 – 8 October 1985), an Argentine writer.
 She wrote seven novels and nine collections of short prose.

 Life

 Born in Buenos Aires, she studied philology at the University of Buenos Aires.
 She married a lawyer, Juan Manuel Lynch, with whom she had two children.
 She belonged to a group of female Argentine writers in the 1950s and 1960s (like Silvina Bullrich, Beatriz Guido, Sara Gallardo, etc.).
 They wrote various best-sellers and were both popular and controversial during that time.
 Alberto Girri described Lynch as a writer "little less than unique among us, for her impetus and narrative dexterity and incorporating to our literature characters like Mrs. Ordóñez or Colorado Villanueva, perhaps archetypes of our means."

-She graduated with a degree in literature at the Faculty of Philosophy and Letters of Buenos Aires.
+She graduated with a degree in literature from the Faculty of Philosophy and Letters of Buenos Aires.
 She gave lectures in Europe and throughout the Americas (Mexico, Cuba, Paraguay, Chile, Uruguay) and collaborated with La Nación.
 She was proclaimed one of the ten best South American storytellers.